wagtail/bakerydemo/readme.md

 If you want to see what Wagtail is all about, we suggest trying it out through [Gitpod](#setup-with-gitpod).
 If you want to set up Wagtail locally instead, and you're new to Python and/or Django, we suggest you run this project on a Virtual Machine using [Vagrant](#setup-with-vagrant) or [Docker](#setup-with-docker) (whichever you're most comfortable with).
 Both Vagrant and Docker will help resolve common software dependency issues.
-Developers more familiar with Venv/Virtualenv and traditional Django app setup instructions should skip to [Setup with Venv](#setup-with-venv).
+Developers more familiar with venv/virtualenv and traditional Django app setup instructions should skip to [Setup with venv](#setup-with-venv).

 ## Setup with Gitpod